FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 _When one class acts as parent for another child class._

-In OOP, as with people, children inherit from their parents, but parents do not inherit traits back from their children!
+In OOP, as with people, children inherit from their parents, but **parents do not inherit traits back from their children**.

 ---

 # About Inheritance

-* When you create a child class from parent class, the child class inherits all the properties and methods of the parent class
+* When you create a child-class from a parent-class, the child-class inherits all of the properties and methods from the parent-class
-* Child classes cannot access `private` properties or methods of the parent
+* Child classes can not access `private` properties or methods of the parent
 * When we use the `protected` keyword that means that the given property or method is not available to the outside world, but it is available to child classes

 ---